Proudly supported by

 FRRR and our donor partners collaborate with ABC Heywire to help communities take action on the ideas generated by young Australians who attend the annual Heywire Regional Youth Summit.

-Heywire engages rural youth in the national conversation, and selected regional youth converged on Canberra in February to meet with His Excellency the Governor-General, local Members, Senators and Federal Ministers, representatives from government departments, philanthropists, business and community leaders and youth mentors to develop practical solutions to improve the lives of young people.
+Heywire engages rural youth in the national conversation, and selected regional youth converged on Canberra in February to meet with local Members, Senators and Federal Ministers, representatives from government departments, philanthropists, business and community leaders and youth mentors to develop practical solutions to improve the lives of young people.

 More grants available

-In 2019, FRRR and our donor partners are again offering $100,000 in funding to assist not-for-profit community-based organisations in rural, regional and remote Australia adopt and act on one of the seven innovative Heywire project ideas.
-The communities selected to pilot the programs will implement their projects in the next 12 months from September 2019.
+In 2020, FRRR and our donor partners are again offering over $100,000 in funding to assist not-for-profit community-based organisations in rural, regional and remote Australia adopt and act on one of the six innovative Heywire project ideas.
+The communities selected to pilot the programs will implement their projects from September 2020.
+Typically, projects are completed within 12 months.
+However, within the current context of drought, floods, bushfires and COVID-19, FRRR encourages grant seekers to discuss potential projects with the team that may be delivered over a longer time frame.

-Communities can choose from one the following seven project ideas:
+Communities can choose from one the following six project ideas:

-- How might we connect young people in rural communities?
+- How might we connect young people to their local natural environment in a changing climate?

 What can be funded?